CEI-lab/ece3400-2018/docs/lab2.md

 You should also have looked over the Open Music Labs Arduino FFT library documentation.
 If you are unfamiliar with Fourier Transforms and Fast Fourier Transforms (FFTs), be sure to check out online resources or textbooks to review the concepts.
 Your website will be expected to have a sufficient explanation of the basic FFT algorithm.

 Look over the Open Music Labs Arduino FFT library example sketches.
 You’ll see that they use the internal microcontroller’s Analog-Digital Converter (ADC) as fast as it can convert.
 Look this up online and see how fast it goes, and then compare that to the Arduino’s analogRead function.
 Is it necessary to use the ADC directly, or is analogRead fast enough?
-This will depend on your application (reading 660Hz sine wave, or ~12kHz IR signal).
+This will depend on your application (reading a 660Hz sine wave, or ~12kHz IR signal).
 What might be some concerns of using either method?
 What’s the normal range of a human voice?
 Are the harmonics of human speech an issue?
 What is the frequency of the fluorescent lights in the room?
 Can they interfere with your IR sensor?

 If you are on audio, it’s a good idea to install an App on your phone that will generate the 660 Hz tone for testing.
 There are many free Apps for this like Tone Generator for example.